The best hotels in Taormina

 The nightlife is low-key compared to Catania or Palermo.
 Most visitors are couples and families rather than party crowds.
 The best evening experience is dinner at 8pm, a walk along the illuminated corso, and a gelato at Bam Bar on Via di Giovanni (consistently rated the best granita in Sicily at $4-5).

-Taormina's best neighborhoods
+Taormina's best hotel regions

 Taormina sits on a ridge at 250 meters above the Ionian Sea.
 Corso Umberto is the main pedestrian street running through the historic center.
 Via Roma and Via del Teatro Greco are the most atmospheric addresses near the Greek Theatre.
 The area below the town with the cable car to Isola Bella is separate from the hilltop.